paperwm/PaperWM/README.md

 ### Winprops

 It's possible to create simple rules for placing new windows.
-Currently mostly useful when a window should be placed in the scratch layer automatically.
+Currently most useful when a window should be placed in the scratch layer automatically.
 An example, best placed in the `init` part of `user.js`:

 ```javascript
     let Tiling = Extension.imports.Tiling;